OcelotWalrus/F-15/README.txt

 * Added a gun outta-ammo sound effect
 * Replaced the sound effects for the flare, so it's no longer a voice saying "flare", and reused the gun outta-ammo sound effect for the flare outta-ammo sound effect
 * On the HUD, cross the selected armament if it's outta ammo
+* Added the F-15E variant

 So I've got in my small mind:
-* Add the F-15E variant (slightly different model cuz it'll have the targeting pod pylons)
+* Develop the F-15E variant (slightly different model cuz it'll have the targeting pod pylons)
 * Make triple MK-84s model shit and implementation
 * Add some more ground services cuz why not
 * Add even more funky and cool liveries